LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Actors are marked with lower and upper case letters and with characters `@` and `1` through `9` (but never `0`).
+Player-controlled heroes are always bright white and by default they are selected (e.g., to run together) so they have a blue box around their symbol.
-Player-controlled heroes are always bright white.
-If player manages to control animals or other actors, they retain their letter and color, but gain a white box around their symbol.
-Player-controlled actors that are selected (e.g., to run together) have a blue box around their symbol.
+If player manages to control animals or other actors, they retain their letter and color, but gain a box around their symbol as well.

 So, for example, the following map shows a room with a closed door, full of actors, connected by a corridor with a room with an open door,